melisplatform/melis-platform-framework-lumen-demo-tool/README.md

 # melis-platform-framework-lumen-demo-tool

-This module provides a simple tool inside melis-platform that display the content of Lumen.
+This demo tool has for goal to show how you can use the framework Lumen inside Melis Platform, so you're not locked on ZF.

 ### Prerequisites